 Echo Filming Updates

-The rumors about Echo have been swirling since March 2021, when Deadline initially reported a series focused on the character was in development at Disney+.
-Marvel confirmed the new series was a go days before the Hawkeye premiere introduced actor Alaqua Cox’s live-action version of the character to fans at the tail end of Episode 2.
+The rumors about Echo have been swirling since March 2021, when Deadline initially reported a series focused on the character in development at Disney+.
+Marvel confirmed the new series was a go days before the Hawkeye premiere and introduced actor Alaqua Cox’s live-action version of the character to fans at the tail end of Episode 2.

 Echo Release Date